noelmurphy33/WARIO-WHACK/README.md

 - I relied alot on [Franks laboratory](http://frankslaboratory.co.uk/star-wars-whack-a-mole-javascript-game-tutorial-for-beginners/) for the game inception and functionallity.

 - while implementing firebase i used [this](https://www.lucaslang.dev/blog/build-a-scoreboard-using-javascript-and-firebase-cloud-firestore/) site as a guide aswell as the firebase docs.

+## Acknowledgements
+i would like to thank my family and friend for their continuing support while making this project.